peerreynders/astro-wc-ssr-demo/README.md

 </Base>
 ```

-The headings are now just static parts of the page while the `TodoNew` and `TodoList` Astro components are responsible for rendering the component content that will allow the Web Components to correctly mount.
+The headings are now just static parts of the page while the `TodoNew` and `TodoList` Astro components are responsible for rendering the component content that will allow the Web Components to mount correctly.

 Currently todo `new`, `toggle`, and `update` happen too quickly on `localhost`: